alexsoar/ChichaTeleBot/README.md

+# ChichaTeleBot

-# ChichaTeleBot is a voice bot for Telegram designed to be a helpful companion.
-It can convert spoken words to text, perform language translations based on your speech, and ensures the protection of your privacy.
-The bot is named after the dog Chicha, which is a companion pincher dog.
+ChichaTeleBot is a powerful voice bot for Telegram designed to be your helpful companion.
+It seamlessly converts spoken words to text, performs language translations based on your speech, and prioritizes the protection of your privacy.
+The bot is aptly named after Chicha, a delightful companion pincher dog.

-**Install via Docker matveynator/chichatelebot:latest:**
+## Quick Installation via Docker

+Install ChichaTeleBot effortlessly using Docker with the following command.
 Replace `your_telegram_bot_token` with your actual Telegram bot token.
-Additionally, set the `MODEL` variable to either "small," "medium," or "large" based on your preferred model size.
-Also, adjust the `DEBUG` variable to "true" or "false" to enable or disable debugging.
-After making these adjustments, use the following command to launch the container, and **ensure to name it (--name your_telegram_bot_name) according to your Telegram bot's name for easy differentiation if you have multiple bots:**
+Set the `MODEL` variable to "small," "medium," or "large," and adjust the `DEBUG` variable to "true" or "false" for debugging preferences.
+Ensure to name the container (--name your_telegram_bot_name) for easy differentiation if you have multiple bots:

 ```bash
 docker run -d --restart unless-stopped -e TELEGRAM_BOT_TOKEN=your_telegram_bot_token -e MODEL=medium -e DEBUG="false" --name your_telegram_bot_name matveynator/chichatelebot:latest
 ```

-**Important Privacy and Security Measures:**
+## Privacy and Security Measures

+### 🚨 CRITICAL:
-- 🚨 **CRITICAL:** Ensure that you DO NOT store user messages.
-It is of utmost importance to prioritize user privacy and comply with data protection regulations.
+Ensure that user messages are NOT stored to prioritize user privacy and comply with data protection regulations.

+### 🔐 Security:
-- 🔐 Set the `DEBUG` environment variable to "false" to disable debugging.
-This helps prevent unnecessary information exposure, further safeguarding user data.
+Set the `DEBUG` environment variable to "false" to disable debugging, preventing unnecessary information exposure and enhancing user data protection.

-**System Requirements:**
+## System Requirements

-- 🖥️ This bot requires the use of NVIDIA CUDA-enabled graphics cards.
+- 🖥️ CUDA-enabled graphics cards are required.
 - 🚀 Recommended NVIDIA graphics card: RTX 4090.
 - ✅ Tested and compatible NVIDIA graphics card: RTX 2070.

-Now, with these privacy and security measures in place, you have a Docker container with Whisper installed.
-The CHICHA telebot will transcribe voice messages into text using the specified model size and the graphics card installed on your server.
-Naming the container according to your Telegram bot's name will help in distinguishing between multiple bots.

-**Building from source:**
+## Building from Source

+Build ChichaTeleBot from the source code with the following commands:

 ```bash
 rm -rf /usr/src/ChichaTeleBot